dusty-phillips/rescript-zora/README.md

 ## Combining tests

-You can include multiple `zoraBlock` statemens, or you can pass the `t` value into the `block` function:
+You can include multiple `zoraBlock` statements, or you can pass the `t` value into the `block` function:

 ```rescript